Mouhamadou Drammeh

-Mouhamadou Drammeh (born 15 May 1999) is a professional footballer who plays as defensive midfielder or a centre-back for Liga I club Universitatea Cluj.
+Mouhamadou Basirou Drammeh (born 15 May 1999) is a professional footballer who plays as defensive midfielder or a centre-back for Liga I club Universitatea Cluj.
 Born in France, he plays for the Gambia national team.

 Career

 Drammeh debuted with Reims in a 3–1 Ligue 1 loss to Lorient on 17 October 2020.

 International career

 Born in France, Drammeh is of Gambian descent.
 In May 2025, he was called up to the Gambia national team for a set of friendlies.